Tips and Resources for Victims of the LA Wildfires

 World Central Kitchen (WCK), founded by Chef José Andrés and Patricia Andrés, provides fresh meals during humanitarian, climate, and community crises.
 Guided by the belief that food is a human right, WCK has served millions of meals globally, adapting quickly to meet the unique needs of communities during disasters.

-WCK’s Relief Team is actively supporting first responders and families impacted by the Southern California wildfires by partnering with local restaurants and food trucks to distribute free hot meals to evacuees, first responders, and others in need.
-Chef Corps members such as Tyler Florence, as well as mobile food partners, are stationed across affected areas to ensure quick and nourishing food access during this crisis.
+WCK’s Relief Team partners with local restaurants and food trucks to distribute free hot meals to evacuees, first responders, and others in need.

 Website: